Sustainable Forestry FAQ

 The most recent qualified logging professional standard can be found on this website under the education tab.
-In order to be considered a qualified logging professional crew, each logging crew MUST have at least one owner/operator and one key field person (i.e., equipment operators, field supervisors) who have completed the SFE core training program AND has maintained their annual continuing education.
-The core consists of two days of training covering forest ecology, BMPs, MIOSHA awareness, silviculture, and a field course where many of the classroom subjects will be witnessed firsthand.
+In order to be considered a qualified logging professional crew, each logging crew MUST have at least one key field person (i.e., equipment operators, field supervisors) who have completed the SFE core training program AND has maintained their annual continuing education.
+The core consists of two days of training covering BMPs, MIOSHA awareness, threatened and endangered species, and a field course where many of the classroom subjects will be witnessed firsthand.
 An individual must complete all four of the core training sections in order to be qualified under the core program.

-Each logging crew must have four hours of CE training each year as well.
-CE programs are offered by the SFE program, the Michigan Forest Products Council, MAT, MAT-SIF, MI-WI TPA and other agencies and organizations with an interest and expertise in aspects of forest management.
+Continuing Education programs are offered by the SFE program, MAT, MATSIF, MI-WI TPA and other agencies and organizations with an interest and expertise in aspects of forest management.

 How many CE credits is a class worth?

-Credits are based on the length of class in terms of hours.
-Most MI SFI IC sponsored sessions are worth either 4 or 8 hours.
+Credits are based on the length of class.
+Most MI-SFI IC sessions are worth either 4 or 8 credits.
 Approved outside agency/organizational CE sessions may be worth different amounts of CE credit.
 Consult course flyers and this website if in doubt about CE credit values.

 Some training sessions are sponsored by other organizations.
-For these classes, you must submit SFE Credit Request Form 4 weeks prior to the class for consideration, Instructors must use standard MI SFI IC sign-in sheets and/or the equivalent in order for attendees to receive MI CE credit.
+For these classes, the instructor must submit SFE Credit Request Form 4 weeks prior to the class for consideration, Instructors must use standard MI-SFI IC sign-in sheets, and no credit will be given to participants if they do not provide a valid Email.
 Additionally, some of these courses may charge a program fee.

 What if a training session isn't advertised as carrying CE credit?
 Can I still get credit for taking the class?

-It is possible to receive CE credit for a training session that is not advertised as carrying credits by contacting the SIC Coordinator.
+It is possible to receive CE credit for a training session that is not advertised as carrying credits by contacting the MI-SFE Coordinator.
 All requests for granting CE credit are reviewed and decided upon by the SFE subcommittee at least 1 month Prior to the event date.
-It is important that you make requests two weeks PRIOR to the date of the training session, and that you get a copy of your sign-in sheets to the MI SFI IC coordinator as proof of course completion.
+It is important that you make requests one month PRIOR to the date of the training session, and that you get a copy of your sign-in sheets to the MI-SFI IC coordinator as proof of course completion.
 Only completed sign in sheets with valid emails for each participant will be entered in the database.

 How can I check on my training status?

-The database that is maintained by MI SIC IC can be checked by auditors, employees who work for SFI-certified companies or by education program participants and loggers themselves.
-It can be important that you maintain your own training records in case a database error arises.
+The database that is maintained by MI-SIC IC can be checked by auditors, employees who work for SFI-certified companies or by education program participants and loggers themselves.
+It can is important that you maintain your own training records in case a database error arises.